adobe/adobe-sensei-ai-functions/lesson5.md

     2. Retain the result received from running the action for further use

 ## Try it!
-1. Preview your updated composition code first to view the flow with your changes.
+1. Switch back into the **Adobe I/O Runtime Shell** and preview your updated composition flow with your changes.
 Make sure it contains the `sensei-imagequality` action in the visualization as shown below before moving on:

        app preview ~/adobe-sensei-actions-lab/exercises/exercise-1/composition.js

     ![](images/exercise1-flow.png)

+    > Your visualization will automatically update to preview your latest version if you had it running while making your code edits.

 2. Deploy the `asset_created_composition` with your updated version: